roadmonster/react-app/README.md

 6. Add products to shopping cart.
 7. User should be able to nav between homepage and each individual item page, and the shopping cart page and finally submit the order.

+This app is currently using the reqres.in fake login api for dev purpose Please use credentials below
+username: eve.holt@reqres.in
+password: cityslicka
+for temporary login test purpose.